 According to Marthinsen, “If you go long duration with traditional bonds, rising interest rates work against you and can lead to investment losses; whereas with investment grade FRNs, you benefit from those same rising interest rates to earn more interest income.”

 The views and information expressed in this publication are for informational purposes only.
 Information in this publication is not intended to constitute legal, tax, securities or investment advice and is made available on an “as is” basis.
 Information in this presentation is subject to change without notice.
-Neither Lysander Funds Limited nor Canso Investment Counsel Ltd. does not assume any duty to update any information herein.
+Neither Lysander Funds Limited nor Canso Investment Counsel Ltd. assume any duty to update any information herein.
 Certain information in this publication has been derived or obtained from sources believed to be trustworthy and/or reliable.
 Neither Lysander Funds Limited nor Canso Investment Counsel Ltd. assume responsibility for the accuracy, currency, reliability or correctness of any such information.